-The application portal for the 2023 Rome Prize Competition is now closed.
-The deadline for applying was November 1, 2022, with an extended deadline of November 15, 2022, that was available for an additional fee.
-Please read on for more information.
+The application portal for the Rome Prize Competition is now closed.
+The deadline for applying was November 1, 2023, with an extended deadline of November 15, 2023, that was available for an additional fee.
+Please read on for more information about the competition.

 Before beginning your application, be sure to thoroughly read the application guidelines for your discipline (see below), including the printable PDF documents that outline the full application requirements for each discipline.